kubesphere/website/content/en/docs/cluster-administration/platform-settings/notification-management/configure-email.md

 1. Under **Recipient Settings**, enter a recipient's email address and click **Add**.

 2. After it is added, the email address of a recipient will be listed under **Recipient Settings**.
-You can add multiple recipients so that all of them will be able to receive email notifications of alerts.
+You can add up to 50 recipients and all of them will be able to receive email notifications of alerts.

 3. To remove a recipient, hover over the email address you want to remove, then click the trash bin icon that appears.